Updated on 27/01/2023

 The surge in digital payments

 Although this trend is not new, it has been greatly accelerated with the current health emergency.
 Consider this significant figure: in 2019, the market for global payments by mobile was valued at $3714.5 billion.
-By 2025 this value is estimated at $12,407.5, at a CACR of 23.8% from 2020 to 2025 (mordorintelligence.com).
+Within 2025 this value will reach the 868,68 million dollars, with a rate of annual composite increase of 13.7%

 To explore this point further, see this post from our blog.